regolith-linux/i3-snapshot/README.md

 ## Expectation of quality

-i3-snapshot should be considered experimental.
+i3-snapshot should be considered alpha quality.